dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 RTT is what you want to see, but we have not got those clearly seperated yet.
 It would interesting if we could correllate those two separate concepts from the data itself.

+## No DB backend

+As the number of tests has grown into the 100s of thousands, having some form of database backend to figure out stuff, with access to metadata, has grown more and more needed.

+We encapsulate a lot of the variable data into filenames, which is something that each user names differently.
+So we end up doing stuff like flent-gui *ecn_yes*.gz to look at data over time or other variables as a first pass.

+## No web front end

+There was a start at a [json based flent analytics engine](fixme) that could show details with javascript.
+It was a great prototype, but it stalled out - one on a stupid thing with font licensing, another on sort of needing that db backend, and it needed a committed developer, also.

+## Not (quite) enough worldwide coverage

+We operate 10 [flent servers around the world](fixme), but they are A) hosted primarily with one co-location facility (linode) and B) you really can't trust the numbers above 200Mbit.

+Generally the expectation is that folk will use flent in a lab, while testing new hardware, rather than hit the worldwide servers.

 ## Underdocumented options incompletely implemented